-LangChain Callbacks: Build Custom Logging, Cost Tracking, and Streaming Handlers
+LangChain Callbacks: Custom Logging, Cost Tracking, and Streaming

 You ship an LLM app, and it works.
 But then your boss asks: "How much did that cost last month?"
 You don't know.
 A user reports a weird answer.
 You can't reproduce it because you never logged the prompt.
 The model starts returning empty strings at 2 AM, and nobody notices until morning.

 LangChain callbacks solve all three problems.
 They let you hook into every step of an LLM call — before the prompt is sent, after the response arrives, when tokens stream in, when something fails — and run your own code at each point.
-I've retrofitted callbacks into apps that were already in production, and every time I wished I had added them from day one.
+If you've built anything with LangChain, adding callbacks is the single most impactful improvement you can make to observability.

 What Are Callbacks and Why Do They Matter?